 In fact, even if you just wanted to overpay – with an inheritance or bonus for example – most lenders will cap this at 10% each year before ERCs kick in.

-ERCs are usually charged a percentage of the outstanding borrowing.
-Often this percentage decreases with each year of the deal (in other words, it would be more expensive to leave in year two of a five-year fix than it would in year four).
+ERCs are usually charged at a percentage of the outstanding borrowing.
+Often this percentage decreases with each year of the deal.
+In other words, it would be more expensive to leave in year two of a five-year fix than it would in year four.

-Think carefully about your plans before tying yourself into a mortgage with restrictive or long tie-ins.
+Think carefully about your plans before tying yourself into a mortgage long-term.

 Alternatively, some mortgages, such as some lifetime trackers and or those priced on the lender's SVR, don't come with tie-ins (and therefore ERCs) at all.